 Building Digital Bridges

-When you join Mightycause’s Premium Plus or Premium Pro plans, you’ll gain access to Data Connect, which is our integration with Zapier.
+When you join Mightycause’s Advanced Plus or Advanced Pro plans, you’ll gain access to Data Connect, which is our integration with Zapier.
 Data Connect allows you to connect your Mightycause account to any other online applications (or “apps”) on Zapier.
 Zapier has over a thousand apps available.
 So all you need to utilize Data Connect is:

-- A subscription to Mightycause Premium Plus or Pro
+- A subscription to Mightycause Advanced Plus or Pro

 - A free Zapier account